oasis-tcs/openc2-tc-ops/Documentation-Norms.md

   GitHub Release feature, and the WD content is uploaded to the TC's document store at OASIS .

-* The *Master* (default) branch contains TC-approved CS and OASIS Standard versions of the work product.
-The Master branch is initially populated with the starter document template supplied by OASIS.
-Until the first CS is approved, the Master branch will only contain the template rather than a complete version of the work product.
+* The *Published* (default) branch contains TC-approved CS and OASIS Standard versions of the work product.
+The Published branch is initially populated with the starter document template supplied by OASIS.
+Until the first CS is approved, the Published branch will only contain the template rather than a complete version of the work product.

+> NOTE: as of May 2020, renaming default branches from Main / Master to Published is work in progress.

 ### Figure 2: Work Product Repository Branching Concept